5 Tips to Maintain Strong Bones and Prevent Osteoporosis

 2. Eat Calcium From Plant-Based Sources

 The dairy industry has drilled Americans on the importance of strong bones for over a century.
-We grow up getting brain-washed into believing that milk builds strong bones, but some don’t even realize that it’s the calcium in milk that contributes to bone health.
-Cow’s milk will not prevent osteoporosis, and it is not the only form of dietary calcium.
-In fact, it’s less bioavailable than many plant sources, meaning your body cannot absorb as much of what you consume.
-Boiled Brussels sprouts, for example, are twice as bioavailable as dairy products!
+We grow up getting brain-washed into believing that milk was the only substance that builds strong bones.
+But most people don’t realize that it is the calcium in milk that provides benefits to bone health.
+Cow’s milk will not prevent osteoporosis, nor it is the only form of dietary calcium.
+In fact, some studies have found it to be less bioavailable than many plant sources, meaning your body cannot absorb as much of what you consume8.
+Boiled brussels sprouts, for example, are twice as bioavailable as dairy products!
 Dark leafy greens (kale, bok choy, broccoli, collard greens, etc), nuts and seeds, soy milk, and a variety of beans all contain high amounts of bioavailable calcium as well.
-(5) Looking to dip your veggies in something?
+Looking to dip your veggies in something?
 Tahini is high in calcium and makes a great dip for carrot sticks, cucumber slices, or drizzled over a salad or grain bowl.

 Dr. T. Colin Campbell, respected researcher and author of The China Study, has also pointed out, “vegetables contain boron, a mineral that helps keep calcium in the bones.
 Milk contains virtually none.”
-(6) So if you’re eating a varied diet full of plants, you’re probably getting enough calcium.
-Adults, both male and female, should aim for 1,000 milligrams per day according to the National Institutes of Health Office of Dietary Supplements, but check with your healthcare provider for your individual needs.
-(7)
+9,10 So if you’re eating a varied diet full of plants, you’re probably getting enough calcium.

 3. Vary Your Exercise